azsk/AzTS-docs/09-PowershellModule/Readme.md

 ```PowerShell
 Invoke-AzureScan -SubscriptionId <SubscriptionId> -TenantId <TenantId> [-ControlIds <ControlIds>] [-FilterTags <FilterTags>] [-ResourceTypeNames <ResourceTypeNames>] [-ExcludeControlIds <ExcludeControlIds>] [-ExcludeResourceTypeNames <ExcludeResourceTypeNames>]
 ```
-These different parameters would enable you to execute different 'flavors' of subscription health scan.
+These different parameters would enable you to execute different 'flavors' of secuirty scanner for azure.
 Here are some examples:

 1. Execute only RBAC related controls.